nokia-wroclaw/innovativeproject-check-room/README.md

 # Check Room

-Site that lets you can quickly check room availability, and create events.
+Site that lets you can quickly check room availability and make reservations.

 Features:

 - integration with Google Calendar,
 - logging in with Google accounts,
 - searching and filtering rooms,
-- adding event,
+- adding events, with room suggestions shown automatically,
 - generating QR codes,
-- admin panel.
+- admin panel for user and room management.

 Project made under the Innovative Projects program.